cgonzvaz/CodingChallenge_DataIntegration/challenge_2.md

 ## Getting Started

-If you have executed Challenge#1 you don´t have to anything at this point.
+If you have executed Challenge#1 you don´t have to do anything at this point.
 You have all the folder directory created.
 If you don´t follow the next instructions:

 Once you have installed your PDI tool, you have to unzip the file in your install directory.
-For exameple in my test we have our install directory on my desktop
+For example in my test we have our install directory on my desktop

 cd 'C:\Users\cgonza\Desktop\data-integration' unzip files.7z